brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 ## We fail to complete the prototype

-That is as far as we got before we lost our enthusiasm and got completely distracted with other projects.
+That is as far as we got before we lost our enthusiasm, got distracted with other projects, and decided we had to publish this bitrotting blog post before finishing the prototype.

 The game contract itself has all the features we aimed to implement, though we didn't implement any actual game levels;
-the UI does not yet fully drive the contract though;
+the UI is not implemented though;
 and we have never deployed to the live network.

 I am not happy to say it,